Jgerbrandt/Seng438-a4-g3/seng438-a4-g3.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed
+In this lab, we yet again implemented pair programming in order to ensure that everyone got a chance to look through everything.
+Ethan and Avi were in a pair where Ethan took charge on the Mutation tests and Avi led on the SELENIUM tests.
+Jesse and Aaron were the other pair and in the same way, Jesse led on the Mutation tests whereas Aaron spearheaded the SELENIUM tests.

 # Difficulties encountered, challenges overcome, and lessons learned
+Selenium IDE is a powerful tool for automating web application testing, but it can also present some significant challenges.
+One of the biggest obstacles that we would often encounter was that the IDE would crash unexpectedly, causing frustration and delays in the testing process.
+One simple test case would take up to 2 hours since the program would crash the website with every run, this led to a lot of "debugging" (restarting the program) and a lot of unresolved issues still up tp the night before the demo.
 # Comments/feedback on the lab itself